 Under the law, these types of psychological injuries are commonly referred to as pain and suffering.
 This pain is just as real as physical pain, and a crash victim has the right to recover for their emotional suffering as much as they do for their physical suffering.

 Crash victims often turn to their own or the at-fault party’s insurance company for recovery.
 It is important that they take their psychological trauma into account when discussing settlements.
-Many people do not seek enough recovery from insurance because they do not take into account non-physical injuries and they do not account for the length of time it may take them to recover from their psychological harms.
+Many people do not seek enough recovery from insurance because they do not take into account non-physical injuries and they do not account for the length of time it may take them to recover from their psychological harm.
 By working with an attorney, victims can better calculate the recovery that compensates them for their financial and emotional loss.

 In many situations, those hurt in auto accidents are not able to recover from an insurance company.
 This leads victims to file lawsuits against the parties at fault for the accident in order to be compensated for their medical expenses and other financial costs as well as the emotional pain and suffering they have endured because of the crash.
 An attorney can help translate these non-compensatory damages into figures to ensure victims are made whole following a trauma.